Posts filed under 'Please Stop It'

 Not only are we treated to some weird, gigantic close-ups of Milo’s nipple, but he also pretends to play the guitar and has fake tattoos all up and down his arms.
 It’s truly outrageous.
 Truly, truly, truly outrageous.

-Plus, when he pairs with Fergie and wears those tattoos, they kind of seem like a more polished and marketable version of Pink and her biker husband who was on The Surreal Life.
+Plus, when he pairs with Fergie and wears those tattoos, they kind of seem like a more polished and marketable version of who was on The Surreal Life.

 Watch it with the volume down and play the new single by The Go!
 Team on your iTunes instead.